jkosciessa/eBOSC/README.md

 ## Installation
 -------------

 After downloading, simply add the toolbox path.
 The toolbox requires a version of MATLAB and has been tested with R2017b.

+Note: If you use the 'Download ZIP' button to retrieve the repository, the .mat example file may not be downloaded due to a problem in GitHub's lfs implementation.
+Using 'git clone' to copy the repository should work to retrieve the file.

 ## Credits
 -------------